Scientists Reconstruct An Extinct Cow Species With The Face Of A Bulldog

-Almost 200 years ago, Charles Darwin, during an expedition in Argentina, documented a cow that had the facial features of a bulldog.
-Today scientists have reconstructed the extinct bovine species to study its genetic makeup, Phys.org reports.
+Almost 200 years ago, Charles Darwin, during an expedition to Argentina, documented a cow that had the facial features of a bulldog.
+Today, scientists have reconstructed the extinct bovine species to study its genetic makeup, Phys.org reports.

 “Very few people know that hundreds of years ago a cow with a face similar to the shape of a bulldog’s existed, called the niata cow,” says Dr. Laura Wilson, a member of the team behind the study.

 According to Phys.org, Charles Darwin discovered the animal known as the Niata in the Argentinian Pampas and on the land surrounding Buenos Aires in the 1840s.
-In his notes, Darwin questioned its physiology and wondered about the strange shape of its head, and its relationship to other cow breeds.
-Rütimeyer, the famous Swiss anatomist also documented the existence of the Niata in his studies of cattle.
+In his notes, Darwin questioned its physiology and wondered about the strange shape of its head and its relationship to other cow breeds.
+Rütimeyer, the famous Swiss anatomist, also documented the existence of the Niata in his studies of cattle.

-This new study seems to answer some of the questions that Darwin had about the niata cow.
+This new study seems to answer some of the questions that Darwin had about the Niata cow.

 “In our study, we set out to find out more about some of the animal’s anatomical and genetic characteristics.
 Our principal finding is that the niata was a taurine breed, unique among cattle,” said Professor Sánchez-Villagra, a scientist at the University of Zurich, and a co-author of the study.

 Although the species is now extinct, you can still find their skeletons scattered around in collections around the world.
-The team used advanced genetic technology, that allowed them to gain a deeper understanding of the perplexing bovine animal.
+The team used advanced genetic technology that allowed them to gain a deeper understanding of the perplexing bovine animal.

 “Until this paper, no attempt to use new and useful methods to understand the anatomy and the evolution of this peculiar cow has ever been made.
 We used genetics, non-invasive imaging and engineering-inspired biomechanical analyses – tools unavailable at Darwin’s time,” says Professor Sánchez-Villagra.

-They concluded that the Charles Darwin right about the niata cow.
+They concluded that Charles Darwin was right about the Niata cow.
 It is “a true cattle breed” with unique characteristics in its cranium.
 The term “true cattle breed” means that its features are distinct from other breeds and have been maintained over a long period of time.

 The resurrection of #Darwin 's bulldog-faced Argentinian #Niata cow #paleontology #cattle https://t.co/t5LjR0nspN pic.twitter.com/Hr7tawRwXU